lfaudreejr/FCC-JS-Basic-Algorithms/README.md

 # FCC-JS-Basic-Algorithms

-These are Basic Algorithms using Javascript.
+### These are Basic Algorithms using Javascript.

-These were done as part of the FCC front-end coursework.
+These are my answers to the Basic Algorithms for the FCC front-end coursework.